clinta74/filter-query-language-core/README.md

 ## Understanding Filter Query Language (FQL)
 FQL is designed to be a normalized definition of filters that can be applied to a dataset in a serializable format.
 The format allows for flexable filter configuration that still includes order of filter application and nested properties.
-This result is an object that can represent the WHERE clause of a SQL while keeping the information needed to display the filters.
+This results in an object that can represent the WHERE clause of a SQL while keeping the information needed to display the filters.

 ``` javascript